YannPostec/adrezoDHCP/README.md

 # AdrezoDHCP : Windows DHCP Server API Service

 Designed for use with Adrezo web application.
-Installed on Windows Server, it provide api endpoints used by Adrezo to inject DHCP IP Addresses into the database.
+Installed on Windows Server as a service, it provides api endpoints used by Adrezo to inject DHCP IP Addresses into the database.

 ## Environment

-The application is under development and tested only on :
+The application is under development and partially tested only on :
 - Windows Server 2016

 ## Installation

 Use the MSI provided to install the service.
 The service AdrezoDHCP will be in automatic mode and launched after install.

 ## Configuration